 Regarding my salary, I could say that I earned more than an average American like a real estate agent in California.
 My kids went to an excellent Catholic school; Lisa did not need to work and help with the house bills.
 But since I decided to take care of Mom and pay all her bills, I felt the need to work double-time.
 I would leave the house earlier than usual and scout for potential places to buy and sell; I would not go home until I secured some clients.
 Sometimes, I would do an open house on the weekends to gain more customers.
 My entire family worried that I was overexerting myself, but I often said that I was okay.
 I was already the man of the house – I had to do my part well, even if it meant dealing with sore muscles.

 I let go of many extracurricular activities that cost me a lot in the past, but one thing I could not get rid of was aromatherapy massage.
-My wife and I were already regulars at a spa near the house because we would take turns going there to soothe our aching muscles.
+My wife and I were already regulars at an aromatherapy massage center near the house because we would take turns going there to soothe our aching muscles.

 My mother had successful surgery for her goiter, thank you very much.
 My wife and I were still very much in love, and our kids were doing well.
 As for my job, I managed to build a real estate company – albeit a small one – and had a handful of agents working for me.

-I say it’s all because of the regular massage therapy sessions that I have gotten that stabilized my mental health during those tough times.
+I say it’s all because of the regular aromatherapy massage sessions that I have gotten that stabilized my mental health during those tough times.
+Thanks, aromatherapy massage!